 Treatment for Vomiting & Diarrhoea

-Dependant on age (so long as NOT a very small puppy), starve for 24 hours, offer a light meal of chicken or fish with rice OR Scrambled egg.
+Dependant on age (so long as NOT a very small puppy), starve for 24 hours, offer a light meal of chicken or fish with Scrambled egg.
 Only give a small quantity.
 Then offer another small meal 6 hours later (chicken/rice) If your dog has further diarrhoea or vomiting then starve again for 24 hours.
 Any bouts of sickness should only last 24 – 48 hours anything longer than this should be checked by the vet.
 Make a note of how many times diarrhoea has been passed and number of times been sick.
 Note the colour and consistency of the diarrhoea – if it is black this is an indication of internal bleeding.
 You must take into account how poorly your dog seems and the volume of vomiting/diarrhoea as an animal will become dehydrated very easily if excessive vomiting or diarrhoea.

 If a small puppy, withhold one meal only then give about a quarter of its usual food with some scrambled egg or chicken mixed in.
 Keep the meals small.
 Remember to note that a vets advice may need to be sought in young animals.